 Tidal power: An inside look at how it works

-, the ideal area to net the most potential power is an area with a tidal range of at least seven meters.
+Tidal power, a sister resource to wind, takes advantage of the predictability of the ocean tides to generate electricity, either via estuary barges or directly from the currents themselves via tidal streams.
+According to the Ocean Energy Council, the ideal area to net the most potential power is an area with a tidal range of at least seven meters.
 Energy can be generated via floating devices that drive hydraulic pumps, oscillating water columns within cylindrical shafts to create air movement, or hydropower turbines.

 The Pacific Northwest coast of the United States is an excellent location for tidal power, given its broad range of tide movement.
 According to Renewable Northwest, some areas of potential development include: